NerveRiftStaff/Information/README.md

 The [NerveRift Open](https://github.com/NerveRiftOpen) Organisation is where contributers create or edit code that is often unrelated to the main goal at NerveRift.

-This is where contributers can prove their worth and be given a job at NerveRift.

 #### © NerveRift 2020